syncfusion-content/xamarin-docs/Xamarin/Masked-Entry/basic-features.md

 ![Prompt character support in Xamarin.Forms masked edit](SfMaskedEditImages/BF_Prompt.png)

-## Setting Watermark
+## Setting watermark

 The watermark will prompt you with instructions or important information when it is not on focus and any valid characters are not entered.
-The `Watermark` property of `SfMaskedEdit` is used to set the watermark text for the control.
+The [`Watermark`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfMaskedEdit.XForms~Syncfusion.XForms.MaskedEdit.SfMaskedEdit~Watermark.html) property of `SfMaskedEdit` is used to set the watermark text for the control.

 The following properties are used to customize its appearance: